 The Mid Atlantic segment had an approximate \$87,300, or 46%, increase in segment profit in 2013 compared to 2012.
 The increase in segment profit was driven by the increase of approximately \$561,500, or 30%, in revenues year over year due to a 20% increase in the number of units settled and a 9% increase in the average settlement price.
-The increase in units settled was attributable to a 36% higher backlog unit balance entering 2013 compared to the backlog unit balance entering 2012, offset partially by a lower backlog turnover rate year over year.
+The increase in units settled was attributable to a 36% higher backlog unit balance entering 2012, offset partially by a lower backlog turnover rate year over year.
 Settlements were also favorably impacted by a 14% increase in New Orders for the first six months of 2013 compared to the same period in 2012.
-Average settlement prices were higher due to a 6% higher average price of homes in backlog entering 2013 compared to the same period in 2012 and a 10% higher average sales price for New Orders during the first six months of 2013 compared to the same period in 2012.
-Gross profit margin in the current year was impacted by a charge of approximately \$15,600, or 64 basis points of revenue, as discussed above in the Consolidated Homebuilding Gross Profit section, to establish an accrual related to remediation of primarily water infiltration issues in a single completed community.
-Excluding this charge, gross profit margin increased 119 basis points to 19.6% in the current year due to increased settlement volume, which allowed us to better leverage certain operating costs.
+Average settlement prices were higher due to a 6% higher average price of homes in backlog entering 2013 compared to the same period in 2012 and a 10% higher average sales price for New Orders during the first six months of 2013 compared to the same period in 2013 were negatively impacted by a previously disclosed service related accrual of approximately \$15,600, or 64 basis points of revenue.
+Excluding this charge, gross profit margin increased 119 basis points to 19.6% in 2013 due to increased settlement volume, which allowed us to better leverage certain operating costs.